Policies, Procedures and Confidentiality Statements

 Counseling Center Policies, Procedures and Confidentiality Statements

-Counseling services are free to all Wilson students who are currently enrolled in a degree program.
+We offer short-term biweekly individual counseling, psychiatric medication management, workshops and programming to all full-time undergraduate and ADP students who are enrolled in a degreed program.
 Psychiatric services with our consulting psychiatrist are also free during the academic year for students who have been evaluated by a staff member of the campus counseling center.
 In order to get an appointment to see the consulting psychiatrist, you must have an intake session with one of the Wilson College Counseling staff.
 In the case of a graduate intern making the referral, such referrals will be reviewed and approved by the Director of Counseling.
 The Director of Counseling will make the determination if an outside specialty referral might be in the best interest of the student.
 In some cases (ADHD testing, complicated medication management, students who are at high risk for repeated crisis management), the student might be referred to an off-campus resource.
 In order to receive continuing services with the consulting psychiatrist, you MUST commit to regular sessions with a counselor.
 If you chose to have your counseling appointments off campus, you will be asked to provide verification from the counselor that you attended appointments.

 Wilson College Counseling Center does NOT accept court mandated counseling orders for our students.
 Information from a student's counseling file is not intended for the purposes of employment or forensic evaluations.
 Counselors do not attest to the suitability of a client for a particular position or work environment or make judgments whether the client is a security risk.

 Counseling and psychiatric services are done on an appointment basis, except in cases of an emergency.
-To make an appointment, email email@example.com or call 262-2021, or ext 3235 from campus.
+To make an appointment, email email@example.com or call 717-264-2630.

 Counseling sessions are 50 minutes in duration, unless previous arrangements have been made for longer sessions.
 Appointments with the consulting psychiatrist are typically 20 minutes.
 Psychriatric evaluations are 1 hour appointments.